 During recent years greater attention has been paid to the fact that the health of the community depends largely on pre-natal as well as after care in the case of mothers and infants.
-Government and private organizations, therefore, provide instruction and treatment for mothers before and after confinement, while the health and well-being of mother and child are looked after by the institution of baby health centres, baby clinics, crèches, visits by qualified midwifery nurses, and special attention to the milk supply, etc.
+Government and private organizations, therefore, provide instruction and treatment for mothers before and after confinement, while the health and well-being of mother and child are looked after by the institution of baby health centres, baby clinics, erêches, visits by qualified midwifery nurses, and special attention to the milk supply, etc.

-- 2. Government Activities.-In all the States acts have been passed with the object of supervising and ameliorating the conditions of infant life and reducing the rate of mortality.
+2. Government Activities.-In all the States acts have been passed with the object of supervising and ameliorating the conditions of infant life and reducing the rate of mortality.
 Government Departments control the boarding-out to suitable persons of the wards of the State, and wherever possible the child is boarded-out to its mother or near female relative.
 Stringent conditions regulate the adoption, nursing and maintenance of children placed in foster-homes by private persons, while special attention is devoted to the welfare of ex-nuptial children.
 (See also in this connexion Chapter VIII.
 "Public Benevolence".)
-Under the provisions of the Maternity Allowance Act 1912-1937, a sum of £4 10s. is payable to the mother in respect of each confinement at which a living or viable child is born, provided the total income of the claimant and her husband for the period of twelve months preceding the date of the birth did not exceed £247.
-Where there are already one or two children under 14 the amount payable is £5, with an income limit of £263, and where there are three or more other children under 14 the amount payable is £7 10s. with an income limit of £338.
-Further particulars regarding Maternity Allowances are given in Chapter XXVII.
-"Public Finance". - 3.
-Nursing Activities.-(i) General.
-In several of the States the Government maintains institutions which provide treatment for mothers and children, while, in addition, subsidies are granted to various associations engaged in welfare work. - (ii) Details by States.
-In earlier issues of the Year Book (see No. 22, pp. 515 and 516) information, with certain statistical data, concerning the activities of institutions in each State may be found. - (iii) Summary.
-The following table gives particulars of the activities of the Baby Health Centres and the Bush Nursing Associations:-
+Under the provisions of the Maternity Allowance Act 1912-1937, a sum of $\pounds 4$ 10s. is payable to the mother in respect of each confinement at which a living or viable child is born, provided the total income of the claimant and her husband for the period of twelve months preceding the date of the birth did not exceed $\pounds 247$.
+Where there are already one or two children under 14 the amount payable is $\pounds 5$, with an income limit of $\pounds 263$, and where there are three or more other children under 14 the amount payable is $\pounds 7$ 10s. with an income limit of $\pounds 338$.
+Further particulars regarding Maternity Allowances are given in Chapter XXVI.
+"Public Finance".

+3. Nursing Activities.-(i) General.
+In several of the States the Government maintains instructions which provide treatment for mothers and children, while, in addition, subside are granted to various associations engaged in welfare work.

+(ii) Details the set of the official Year Book (see No. 22, pp. 515 and 516) inform the with certain statistical data, concerning the activities of institutions in each State may be found.

+(iii) Summary.
+The following table gives particulars of the activities of the Baby Health Centres and the Bush Nursing Associations :--